dustinlacewell/loom/README.markdown

         description: Leave our mark
 ```

-The structure is quite simple and allows you to very expressively describe the parameters of a scheduled job.
-You'll notice that, say in the case of **mountstorage** that the **args** parameter contains a YAML reference.
-The **testtask** targets are also specified as a YAML reference.
+The structure is quite simple and allows you to describe the parameters of a scheduled job.
+You'll notice that, say in the case of  the **mountstorage** job that the **args** parameter contains a YAML reference.
+The **testtask** job's targets are also specified as a YAML reference.
 These references may be defined in your **datafile** and referred to in multiple places in your manifests.
 The datafile will be described shortly.
 First though, let's go through the job parameters that you can specify:

- + **YAML key** : Job name
+ + **YAML key** : job name
  + **task** : a Python import path pointing to a Python ''callable'' (usually a Fabric task)
  + **args** : a list of values to pass as arguments to the task callable
  + **kwargs** : a dictionary of values to pass as keyword-arguments to the task callable